Jill Biden tells America Joe Biden can heal a divided country as he formally becomes the Democratic presidential nominee

-She also spoke to the other great tragedy of Joe Biden's life -- the death of his son Beau Biden, a former Delaware attorney general, from brain cancer in 2015 when Biden was serving as vice president.
+She explained how they worked together as a couple to create a strong blended family with a sense of determination and resilience, which helped them weather the second great tragedy of Biden's life: the death of his son Beau Biden, a former Delaware attorney general, from brain cancer in 2015.

 "We found that love holds a family together.
 Love makes us flexible and resilient," she said.
 "It allows us to become more than ourselves -- together.
 And though it can't protect us from the sorrows of life, it gives us refuge -- a home."

+Noting Biden's sense of duty to the people who elected him, she said there have been times when she couldn't imagine "how he did it—how he put one foot in front of the other and kept going," she said.
+"But I've always understood why he did it. ...
+He does it for you."

-Without mentioning President Donald Trump, she argued that the nation needs someone to heal it.
+Without mentioning President Donald Trump, she argued that the nation needs someone to heal it at a time when the President's first instinct has been to divide Americans even in the midst of a deadly pandemic that has claimed more than 170,000 American lives.

 "The burdens we carry are heavy, and we need someone with strong shoulders," she said.
 "I know that if we entrust this nation to Joe, he will do for your family what he did for ours: bring us together and make us whole."

+RELATED: Security guard who met Biden in elevator gives first nominating speech at Democratic convention

+The former second lady offered her perspective as a teacher, delivering her speech from Brandywine High School in Wilmington, Delaware, where she taught English in the 1990s.
+She noted the difficulties and uncertainties that many parents are facing as they decide whether to send their children back to school in the middle of a pandemic.

-Biden anchored her speech in an empty classroom, bemoaning the way that the young faces of school kids are now confined to boxes on a computer screen in their virtual lessons.
+Anchoring her speech in an empty classroom, she spoke about how she missed the energy and young faces of school kids who are now confined to boxes on computer screens in their virtual lessons.

+Educators, elected officials, union members, essential workers and health care providers all took part in the celebratory moment, sometimes from exotic locales, beaches and landmarks in their states.
+Democrats from the Northern Mariana Islands, for example, wore festive flowered garlands while others from urban areas spoke in front of colorful murals bearing messages that spoke to the party's goals.

-The linguistic diversity of the party and country were on display, as Spanish and multiple Native languages were heard throughout the roll call.
-In a call back to the usual recognition of unique foods and landmarks in each state during past convention floor roll calls, a restaurant worker from Rhode Island held out a plate of fried calamari.
-Speakers included activists and elected officials, as well as an Alaska fisherman, a Kansas farmer and a Missouri bricklayer.
+The linguistic diversity of Democrats was also on full display, as Spanish and multiple Native languages were heard throughout the roll call.
+In a callback to the usual recognition of unique foods and landmarks in each state during past convention floor roll calls, a restaurant worker from Rhode Island held out a plate of fried calamari.
+Speakers included activists and tradesman, such as an Alaskan fisherman, a Kansas farmer and a Missouri bricklayer.

-While there was no balloon drop as Biden accepted the nomination, his grandchildren burst into the room with the pop of brightly colored streamers.
+When the formalities were finished, Biden accepted the nomination from the library at Brandywine — near the site of his wife's speech later in the night.
+In a touch meant to signify the importance of Biden's family, his grandchildren burst into the library with a pop of brightly colored streamers.

-"Thank you very, very much from the bottom of my heart," Biden said in very brief remarks before putting his mask back on.
+"Thank you very, very much from the bottom of my heart," Biden said in brief remarks before putting his mask back on.
 "Thank you all.
-It means the world to me and my family and I'll see you on Thursday."
+It means the world to me and my family, and I'll see you on Thursday."

-It was Biden's turn in the spotlight after much of the earlier speeches delivered scorching condemnations of Trump

-While Biden's name was never far from the lips of the Democratic speakers, Trump's time in office was fully under the microscope in the night's opening stages.
-With the night's programming centered on the theme "leadership matters," the keynote speech took an unusual format featuring 17 rising stars in the Democratic Party.
+In many of the other speeches Tuesday night, speakers focused on Biden's personal story and his empathy for his fellow Americans but also offered sharp critiques of Trump's time in office as the night's programming centered on the theme "leadership matters."

+The keynote speech took an unusual format, featuring 17 rising stars in the Democratic Party.

 "This year's choice could not be more clear.
-America faces a triple threat -- a public health catastrophe, an economic collapse and a reckoning with racial justice and inequality," said Stacey Abrams, a former gubernatorial candidate in Georgia who is seen as one of the young stars of the party.
-"So our choice is clear, a steady experienced public servant who can lead us out of this crisis just like he's done before.
-Or a man who only knows how to deny and distract.
+America faces a triple threat: a public health catastrophe, an economic collapse and a reckoning with racial justice and inequality," said Stacey Abrams, a former gubernatorial candidate in Georgia who has taken a prominent role in the party championing voting rights.
+"Our choice is clear: a steady experienced public servant who can lead us out of this crisis just like he's done before; or a man who only knows how to deny and distract.
 A leader who cares about our families or a president who only cares about himself."

 Clinton and Ocasio-Cortez highlight early speeches

-Former President Bill Clinton's centrism might be out of step with his party's leftward march.
-But he showed the pithy, explanatory political skills that made him a two-term White House resident and helped reelect Barack Obama in lacerating Trump's performance in the pandemic.
+Former President Bill Clinton showed the pithy, explanatory political skills that made him a two-term White House resident and helped reelect Barack Obama as he lacerated Trump's performance during the coronavirus pandemic.

 "You know what Donald Trump will do with four more years: blame, bully, and belittle.
 And you know what Joe Biden will do: build back better."

-The 42nd President's policies on welfare and crime are now frowned upon by many progressives, represented at the convention on Tuesday night by Rep. Alexandria Ocasio-Cortez of New York.
-And the #MeToo era has cast his affair with White House intern Monica Lewinsky in an even more dubious light.
+The 42nd President's centrist policies on welfare and crime are now criticized by many young progressive activists in the party.
+Their point of view was represented at the convention on Tuesday night by Rep. Alexandria Ocasio-Cortez of New York.

+Ocasio-Cortez, a longtime supporter of Vermont Sen. Bernie Sanders, was one of several Democrats who nominated Sanders before the virtual roll call at the convention on Tuesday night.

 "In a time when millions of people in the United States are looking for deep systemic solutions to our crises of mass evictions, unemployment, and lack of health care, and espíritu del pueblo and out of a love for all people," she said, "I hereby second the nomination of Senator Bernard Sanders of Vermont for president of the United States of America."